rooseveltframework/roosevelt/README.md

 Then follow the prompts.

-Afterward, `cd` to your app's directory and install dependencies:
+After creating your app, `cd` to your app's directory and install dependencies:

 ```bash
 npm i